owncloud/web/docs/extension-system/_index.md

 #### Extension Points

 There are standardized components and places where extensions are being used automatically.
 The following are the ones that are currently provided by the ownCloud Web runtime or the `files` app.
+If you decide to develop an extension which fulfills the type and allows the extensionPointId of the respective extension point, your extension will be used automatically.

 1. Left Sidebar for Navigation
-2. Right Sidebar in any file(s) context
+2. Any file(s) context (files app, viewer apps, editor apps)
+   1. Right sidebar.
+ExtensionPointId `app.files.sidebar`.
+Mounts extensions of type `sidebarPanel`.
+3. Files app
+   1. Folder views for regular folders.
+ExtensionPointId `app.files.folder-views.folder`.
+   2. Folder views for the project spaces overview.
+ExtensionPointId `app.files.folder-views.project-spaces`.
-3. Folder Views in the files app
+   3. Folder views for the favorites page.
+ExtensionPointId `app.files.folder-views.favorites`.
-4. Right click context menu in the files app
+   4. Right click context menu.
+ExtensionPointId `app.files.context-actions`.
-5. Batch actions in the files app
+   5. Batch actions in the app bar above file lists.
+ExtensionPointId `app.files.batch-actions`.
-6. Upload menu in the files app
+   6. Upload menu.
+ExtensionPointId `app.files.upload-menu`.
-7. Quick actions in the files list of the files app
+   7. Quick actions.
+ExtensionPointId `app.files.quick-actions`.
-8. Search results in the search app
+4. Search results in the search app
-9. Global progress bar for the global loading state.
-Extension point id `app.runtime.global-progress-bar`.
-Allows to render a single custom component.
+5. Global progress bar for the global loading state.
+ExtensionPointId `app.runtime.global-progress-bar`.
+Mounts a single extensions of type `customComponent`.

 #### User Preferences for Extensions